 “I don’t know of another example where citizen action preceded policy to the scale it has here it,” Weems said.
 “It really inspired, informed and engaged with city agencies.
 They have had a substantial impact on the types of policies that are in development now.”

 But while the city might have been embracing change, critical steam for the required policy changes and funding was provided by an unlikely source: a federal lawsuit.

-In 2013 the Sewage and Water Board modified a consent decree of a decades-old lawsuit by the Environmental Protection Agency over its leaky sewage treatment system.
+In 2013 the Sewerage and Water Board modified a consent decree of a decades-old lawsuit by the Environmental Protection Agency over its leaky sewage treatment system.
 In the new agreement the board committed to develop a green infrastructure plan, that would “emphasize implantation of best management practices to retain, reuse and delay stormwater while simultaneously improving water quality, mitigating flooding and lessening the burden on the drainage system.”

 It also pledged that the Urban Water Plan would guide its changes, and agreed to award $500,000 a year for five years for green infrastructure projects.

 One sign of that commitment is the role the New Orleans Redevelopment Authority has played in moving green infrastructure forward.
 Handed an inventory of 5,000 properties the state acquired after Katrina, the agency has turned eight of them into rain gardens.
 These projects reshape open lots or back yards so they can collect, hold and slowly release rainwater.